fgnass/dirwatcher/README.md

 Recursively watch a directory for modifications.

+Uses [findit](https://npmjs.org/package/findit) to walk the directory tree, [filewatcher](https://npmjs.org/package/filewatcher) to watch each dir and [minimatch](https://npmjs.org/package/minimatch) to match the files.

 ## Usage

-Pass a dir and either a RegExp, function or glob pattern:
+Pass a `dir` and either a RegExp, function or a glob pattern:

 ```js
 w = dirwatcher(dir, '*.txt')